 - Chocolate Chips – I usually use semi-sweet chocolate chips for this recipe, but dark chocolate would be great too.

-- Buttermilk – These muffins can be made using any type of milk, non-dairy or regular.
+- Buttermilk – These muffins can be made with any milk, dairy, or non-dairy.
 I like to use buttermilk because it makes the muffins nice and moist.

-- Optional Additions – I also like to add in a few tablespoons of ground flax seed and protein powder.
-My kids can’t even tell they are in there, but they add important nutrients to these muffins.
+- Optional Additions – I also like to add in a few tablespoons of ground flaxseed and protein powder.
+My kids can’t even tell they’re in there, but they add essential nutrients to these muffins.

 How To Make Healthier Chocolate Chip Muffins